-Supervision of students by staff does not begin until 8:50.
-Therefore students must not be left off at school prior to that time unless they are attending the Before School Program.
+NOTE: Supervision of students by staff does not begin until 8:50.
+Therefore students must not be left off at school unattended by parent/ guardian prior to that time.

 1. Wachusett Regional School District Committee

 The Wachusett Regional School District Committee, elected by the citizens of Holden, Paxton, Princeton, Rutland and Sterling, is directly responsible to the Massachusetts Department of Education for the operation of the District's Schools in accordance with State Laws and Department Regulations, and to the citizens of the District for the quality of the educational program and responsible stewardship of the District's financial resources.